 Before importing a signed certificate purchased from GoDaddy, you must first follow the procedures below to convert the downloaded certificates to a format compatible with the tomcat7 webserver, and complete the installation.

-- When you download the signed certificate from GoDaddy, you will have three files: your personal certificate with a random filename like 805cf37cc8796.crt, gdroot-g2.crt and gdig2.crt.
+- Download the signed certificate from GoDaddy.
+You will have three files: your personal certificate with a random filename like 805cf37cc8796.crt, gdroot-g2.crt and gdig2.crt.

 - Double-click the numbered file to view the certificate in Windows.
 Switch to the Details tab.